ftovaro/ftovaro.github.io/_posts/2016-11-19-custom-flash-notifications-with-bootstrap.md

 Pretty cool uh?.
 <h3>Lets begin</h3>

-<h2>Creating the project</h2>
+<h2>1.Creating the project</h2>
-  The first thing we need is to create the project, I'm gonna upload this code to <strong>Heroku</strong> so I need my database to be <strong>Postgresql</strong>, the flag `-M` is to not have mailers files and `-T` is because we don't need test for this app
+  The first thing we need is to create the project, I'm gonna upload this code to <strong>Heroku</strong> so I need my database to be <strong>Postgresql</strong>, the flag `-M` is to not have mailers files and `-T` is because we don't need tests for this app:
 {% highlight ruby %}
 rails new custom_flash_notifications -d=postgresql -M -T
 {% endhighlight %}
-<h2>Generating all the MVC part</h2>
+<h2>2.Generating all the MVC part</h2>
-  To keep this simple we are gonna create model `Person` with a name and an age, all this is gonna be created with the magic of scaffold
+  To keep this simple we are gonna create the model `Person` with a name and an age, all this is gonna be created with the magic of scaffold:
 {% highlight ruby %}
 rails g scaffold Person name age
 {% endhighlight %}
-Then, create the database and do the migrations
+Then, create the database and do the migrations:
 {% highlight ruby %}
 rake db:create db:migrate
 {% endhighlight %}
-Finally, and before run the app, change the routes.
+Finally, and before running the app, change the routes:
 {% highlight ruby %}
 # routes.rb
 Rails.application.routes.draw do